-On November 3, 2020, the Company entered into a Purchase and Sale Agreement (the "Monetization Agreement") with MAM Pangolin Royalty, LLC, an affiliate of Marathon Asset Management ("Marathon").
-Under the terms of the Monetization Agreement, the Company sold all of its contractual rights to receive royalties and milestone payments due under the Sunovion License Agreement related to Sunovion's apomorphine product, KYNMOBI, KYNMOBI, an apomorphine film therapy for the treatment of off episodes in Parkinson's disease patients, received approval from the FDA on May 21, 2020.
-In exchange for the sale of these rights, the Company received an upfront payment of \$40,000 and an additional payment of \$10,000 through the achievement of the first milestone.
-The Company has received an aggregate amount of \$50,000 through September 30, 2021 under the Monetization Agreement.
+On November 3, 2020, we entered into a Purchase and Sale Agreement (the "Monetization Agreement") with MAM Pangolin Royalty, LLC, an affiliate of Marathon Asset Management ("Marathon").
+Under the terms of the Monetization Agreement, we sold all of our contractual rights to receive royalties and milestone payments due under the Sunovion License Agreement related to Sunovion's apomorphine product, KYNMOBI®.
+KYNMOBI®, an apomorphine film therapy for the treatment of off episodes in Parkinson's disease patients, received approval from the U.S. Food and Drug Administration (FDA) on May 21, 2020.
+In exchange for the sale of these rights, we received an upfront payment of \$40,000 and an additional payment of \$10,000 through the achievement of the first milestone.
+We have received an aggregate amount of \$50,000 through March 31, 2021 under the Monetization Agreement.